neeasade/dpt/README.md

-## dpt-python
+## dpt-clojure
-A repo for me to practice python with https://better-dpt-roll.github.io/
+A repo for me to practice clojure with https://better-dpt-roll.github.io/

 First 5 rolls:
 - [ ] [082](https://better-dpt-roll.github.io/#82)